Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 - Size (S, M),
 - Color (Green, Red)

-The *BigCommerce driver* of *Actindo* creates only the variants "t-shirt-s-red" and "t-shirt-m-green" only, but the *BigCommerce* shopfront presents all potential options and value pairings.
+The *BigCommerce driver* of *Actindo* creates only the variants "t-shirt-s-red" and "t-shirt-m-green", but the *BigCommerce* shopfront presents all potential options and value pairings.
 This includes products such as t-shirt-s-green (S, green), which do not exist.
 These product variants are not only visible to the customers, but they can also order these non-existing products.

 **To do**:
 You must manage this issue by the shopfront itself.